miki725/applied_crypto_2022_spring_ta/project/README.md

 For each plaintext search term, you will conceptually look through each encrypted file in the local directory (you should not recurse), and output to stderr a success message for any file that matches any of the provided search terms.

 Note that you will only need to look through the metadata file.
-Do NOT decrypt the file to perform the search operation (we will test to ensure you do not).
+Do NOT open and decrypt the file to perform the search operation (we will test to ensure you do not).

 For this operation, do the following: